The beautiful main entrance at Budapest-Keleti station

 Using the Ticket Offices at Budapest Keleti Station:

-The domestic ticket office is located beneath the main concourse in a somewhat underground gloomy area, that looks as though it hasn’t been updated since the 1960s.
+The domestic ticket office is located beneath the main concourse in a recently refurbished lobby area which links the metro station to the mainline station.

 When exiting from the Metro part of the station, you'll find that this domestic ticket office is the first part of the station that you'll come to - the ticket booking counters for journeys within Hungary are over to the right.

-If you enter the station at street level, you will to use the stairs on the main concourse to descend to this ticket office.
+If you enter the station at street level, you can use the escalators or lift on the main concourse, to descend to this ticket office.

 Though our recommendation is to give the MAV ticket machines a try, particularly as the staff at these ticket desks may not speak English.